opengeos/HyperCoast/docs/qgis_plugin.md

 2. Click a location within a hyperspectral layer.
 3. Compare spectra in the spectral plot panel.
 4. Export data to CSV or save the plot image.

+### Creating 3D Image Cubes

+1. Load a hyperspectral layer.
+2. Click the **3D Image Cube** button.
+3. Select the layer, data variable, display range, RGB wavelengths, and widget mode.
+4. Click **Draw Subset** and draw a small rectangle on the map for large scenes.
+5. Adjust spatial or spectral stride to reduce memory use.
+6. Click **Create 3D Cube**.

 ### Running Processing Tools